mahan-fcb/ThermoAGT/README.md

 # Feature extractions from PDBs:

-1- 6 atomic distances and 10 atomic orientions can be derived from PDBs.py file. you need to feed pdb to this py file and then extract these features
+# Deriving Atomic Distances and Orientations from PDBs:

+Utilize the PDBs.py file to extract six atomic distances and ten atomic orientations.

+Feed the PDB file into this Python script to obtain these features.

+# Extraction of Physiochemical Properties:

+For physiochemical properties, use the sequential1.py script.

-2- Physiochemical properties derived from either sequences or PDBs can be extracted from from sequential1.py.
+Extract physiochemical properties either from sequences or PDB files.

+# MSA and Coevolutionary Features Extraction:

-3- To extract MSA and coevolitionary features. please use the following software:
+Employ the following software to extract MSA (Multiple Sequence Alignment) and coevolutionary features.

 https://github.com/realbigws/TGT_Package

-4- For properties prediction such as SS and RSA, PSSM, PSFM, and ... use:
+For properties prediction such as SS and RSA, PSSM, PSFM, and ... use:

 https://github.com/realbigws/Predict_Property
 # Final feature generation
-After doing these steps you can use read_feature.py and feature_generation.py file to combine all extract features to each other and save them as torsion.npy, atomic_coordinate.npy, ddg.npy, sequential.npy, and sequence_name.npy.
+After completing the aforementioned steps, the next phase involves combining all extracted features using the read_feature.py and feature_generation.py files.
+The resulting combined features can be saved as torsion.npy, atomic_coordinate.npy, ddg.npy, sequential.npy, and sequence_name.npy.

 # contact map prediction for edges generation in sequence-based models:
-In structure-based model, you can use pairwise distances between beta carbon as edges.
-However, for seuqence-based models, you need to predict contact map (pairwise distances) to be used as edges.
-For contact map prediciton, you can use our recent model, CGAN-Cmap here:
+In a structure-based model, pairwise distances between beta carbons serve as edges.
+However, for sequence-based models, the prediction of contact maps (pairwise distances) is necessary for edge formation.
+To accomplish contact map prediction, our recent model, CGAN-Cmap, can be employed.
+Find the model here:

 https://github.com/mahan-fcb/CGAN-Cmap-A-protein-contact-map-predictor

 # Model traning:

+# Training Your Model:

-Thermal_train.py is provided all model architectures and data loaders. you can train your model from strach by using this command: python Thermal_train.py. please note that you need to geenrate training data and chnage the names of npy files in the Thermal_train.py based on your generated data.
+To train your model from scratch, use the provided Thermal_train.py script, which contains all model architectures and data loaders.

+Execute the training command: python Thermal_train.py.

+Ensure you generate the required training data and update the names of the .npy files in Thermal_train.py according to your specific dataset.

+# Testing Your Model:

-Thermal_test.py is provided all saved models and data loaders. you can test your model by using this command: python Thermal_test.py. please note that you need to geenrate test data and chnage the names of npy files in the Thermal_test.py based on your generated data.
+For testing your model, utilize the Thermal_test.py script, which includes saved models and data loaders.

+Execute the testing command: python Thermal_test.py.

+Make sure to generate the necessary test data and update the names of the .npy files in Thermal_test.py based on your specific dataset.

 # python3.9